|

 the biological organism.
 The universe seems to have been "tuned"

-expressly for our sake.
+to be hospitable to biological life.
 The parameters are ultra-precise.
 Newly emboldened

 critics of science have grabbed this ball and tried to score points by

-any alternative to purposeful design.
+any alternative to intelligent design.

-The scientific
+The rebuttal from the scientific

-corner offers a ready rebuttal, namely that humankind should not be surprised
+says that humankind should not be surprised

 to find itself in a universe in which it is allowed to exist.
 If humankind’s